COPILOT Function in Excel: Syntax, Use Cases, Limits, and Risks

 That is powerful, but it also changes the review burden.
 A side-panel answer is easy to question.
 A cell result can disappear into a model very quickly if you do not build the right checking habits.

-Note: As of 1 April 2026, COPILOT function behaviour and availability can still depend on channel, licensing, and rollout status.
-Confirm the current Microsoft documentation before you standardise it for a team.
+Note: As of 25 May 2026, Microsoft documents the COPILOT worksheet function separately from the agentic Edit with Copilot workflow.
+Availability can still depend on channel, licensing, and rollout status, so confirm the current Microsoft documentation before you standardise it for a team.

 Quick answer